-- (a) the form of the nuclear material, in particular, whether the nuclear material is in bulk form or contained in a number of separate items; its chemical composition and, in the case of uranium, whether it is of low or high enrichment; and its accessibility; - (b) the effectiveness of the Community's safeguards, including the extent to which the operators of facilities are functionally independent of the Community's safeguards; the extent to which the measures specified in Article 32 have been implemented by the Community; the promptness of reports provided to the Agency; their consistency with the Agency's independent verification; and the amount and accuracy of the material unaccounted for, as verified by the Agency; - (c) characteristics of that part of the United Kingdom's nuclear fuel cycle which is on the Facilities List, in particular, the number and types of facilities, the characteristics of such facilities relevant to safeguards under this Agreement, notably the degree of containment; the extent to which the design of such facilities facilitates verification of the flow and inventory of nuclear material; and the extent to which information from different material balance areas can be correlated: - (d) international interdependence, in particular, the extent to which nuclear material is received from or sent to other States for use or processing; any verification activities by the Agency in connection therewith; and the extent to which nuclear activities in the United Kingdom are interrelated with those in other States; and - (e) technical developments in the field of safeguards, including the use of statistical techniques and random sampling in evaluating the flow of nuclear material.
+- (a) the form of the nuclear material, in particular, whether the nuclear material is in bulk form or contained in a number of separate items; its chemical composition and, in the case of uranium, whether it is of low or high enrichment; and its accessibility; - (b) the effectiveness of the United Kingdom's accounting and control system, including the extent to which the operators of facilities are functionally independent of the United Kingdom's accounting and control system; the extent to which the measures specified in Article 31 have been implemented by the United Kingdom; the promptness of reports provided to the Agency; their consistency with the Agency's independent verification; and the amount and accuracy of the material unaccounted for, as verified by the Agency; - (c) characteristics of that part of the United Kingdom's nuclear fuel cycle which is on the Facilities List, in particular, the number and types of facilities, the characteristics of such facilities relevant to safeguards under this Agreement, notably the degree of containment; the extent to which the design of such facilities facilitates verification of the flow and inventory of nuclear material; and the extent to which information from different material balance areas can be correlated: - (d) international interdependence, in particular, the extent to which nuclear material is received from or sent to other States for use or processing; any verification activities by the Agency in connection therewith; and the extent to which nuclear activities in the United Kingdom are interrelated with those in other States; and - (e) technical developments in the field of safeguards, including the use of statistical techniques and random sampling in evaluating the flow of nuclear material.

-The United Kingdom, the Community and the Agency shall consult if the United Kingdom or the Community consider that inspection effort is being deployed with undue concentration on particular facilities or parts thereof.
+The United Kingdom and the Agency shall consult if the United Kingdom considers that inspection effort is being deployed with undue concentration on particular facilities or parts thereof.